openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 Deletes a preferred language from the specified position on the preferred language list.

 This API is supported since API version 8 and is deprecated since API version 9.
-You are advised to use [System.removePreferredLanguage](#removepreferredlanguage9) instead.
+You are advised to use [System.removePreferredLanguage](#removepreferredlanguage9).

 **Permission required**: ohos.permission.UPDATE_CONFIGURATION